 A case in point is the widespread social queasiness over the many expressions of love for children, and frequent association with boys in childhood and early adolescence by Michael Jackson throughout his adult life.
 He often said that he liked being with children because he was still in part a child himself, having missed out on an otherwise normal childhood due to his career taking off when he was only about ten years old.
 There are many people who will always believe that his motives were less than honorable, even though authorities failed in several passionate attempts to prove any wrongdoing.

 Jerry Sandusky, an assistant football coach under Joe Paterno at Penn State University, in a telephone interview broadcast on television soon after he was indicted in late 2011 and in subsequent on-camera interviews, defended himself as being someone who enjoys being with young people.
 Some friends and colleagues described him as a just a "big kid" himself.
-Sandusky's situation is very different, as he has been charged with multiple crimes of sexual contact with minors which, if proven, are inexcusable.
+Sandusky's situation is very different, as he has been convicted of multiple crimes of sexual contact with minors which are inexcusable.
 Still, his defense in the interview, and the description of him offered by others who knew him, are not unheard of in other men who never act inappropriately.
 Can society separate expressions of attraction and even love from the suspicious assumption of ulterior motives?
 They could in the early XX century and earlier.
 Maybe not today, at least right now.

 This page, like others at this site, will develop over time.
 Thoughtful comments are welcome.
 Hate mail will be cursed in an actual prayer then ignored like garbage in the street.
 Please visit again.